med7at69/IEC104-RTU-Simulator/readme.md

 		 Only “CP56Time2a “ time tag is used.
 	o IOA address: Signal object address.
 	o Signal value: For command, the value should contain the status (SPI, DPI, or AMI) IOA address to be submitted as a response to the connected SCADA system when receiving the command.
+This way, full command simulation could be achieved. o Wait (sec): delay time in seconds to be added after sending each IOA signal. o Filter conditions: Program will wait to receive the defined filter conditions before sending the IOA signal.
+If any filter is empty, then it will not be used.
+For example, if “rtu” entry is empty then IOA signal will be submitted regardless of the RTU number.
+Filter conditions will not be used during sending “GI” signals or command reply.
+		 RTU number: In case same IO database csv file is used for multiple RTUs then this field could be used to send the IO signal for specific RTU number only.
+		 Type ID: received telegram should have this specific type-ID.
+		 IOA: received telegram should have this specific type-ID.
+		 Value: received telegram should have this specific signal “value”.
-This way, full command simulation could be achieved. o Comment: Sequential columns (maximum 53 characters) could be used to represent signal and feeder names or any other comments to be written in the RTU log file.
+		 Time out (ms): program will wait for “time out” in milliseconds to receive the filter conditions(s). o Comment: Sequential columns (maximum 53 characters) could be used to represent signal and feeder names or any other comments to be written in the RTU log file.

 ===========================================================================